Recent news

 Anna is a PDRA who recently passed her PhD.
 She is screening against a number of different bacterial targets to develop UTI diagnostics on an EPSRC grant, and uses numerous techniques including phage display, protein expression, molecular biology, and immuno-detection methods.

-Thembi is an experienced PDRA funded by the BBSRC to develop Affimers to disrupt protein-protein interactions involved in cardiovascular disease.
+Thembi is an experienced PDRA funded by the BBSRC to develop Adhirons to disrupt SOS isoform protein-protein interactions.
 She has experience in a range of techniques including crystallography, cell based assays, phage display and protein biochemistry.

 Paul is an experienced PDRA funded by the University of Leeds as the Head of School PDRA.
-His research is focussed on developing Affimers for super-resolution microscopy techniques.
+His research is focussed on developing Adhirons for super-resolution microscopy techniques and is using them do deliver proteins intracellularly.
 He has experience in a range of techniques including imaging, cell based assays, molecular biology and protein biochemistry.

-Jack is a PhD student.
-His research is focused on developing Affimers that bind and inhibit protein interactions associated with Aurora A. Jack is using phage display, protein biochemistry and numerous biochemical and cellular assay in his studies.
+Amy is doing a PhD using Adhirons in drug discovery with Syngenta.
+Her research is focused on isolating Adhirons that bind and modulate protein interactions associated with pests in agriculture.
+Amy using phage display, protein biochemistry and numerous biochemical and structural assay in her studies.

-Sitthinon started his PhD in 2020.
-His research is focused on developing in vivo tools for studying PAK1 function.
+Sitthinon just passed his viva (2025).
+His research focused on developing in vivo tools for studying PAK1 function.
 Sitthinon uses a range of molecular, cellular and structural biology techniques.

-Christian and Lewis are members of the successful BioScreening Technology Group providing a screening service for developing Affimer reagents.
-Christian is the manager of the group, while Lewis is a highly skilled and experienced technician that is involved in numerous collaborator grants.
+Christian and Lewis are members of the successful BioScreening Technology Group providing a screening service for isolating Adhiron reagents.
+Christian is the manager of the group.